-Trucks are big heavy machines—so if you are involved in a collision with one, it is likely to be pretty serious.
-But trucking accident cases are also complicated by the various entities involved.
+Trucks are big, heavy machines—so, if you are involved in a collision with one, it is likely to be pretty serious.
+But, trucking accident cases are also complicated by the various entities involved.
 Truck drivers may be employees, independent contractors, owner-operators, or even licensees.
 Each different employment relationship brings a new set of people, issues and insurance companies into the case.
 If a trucker negligently caused a collision and injured you, who do you go after, and how?
 That’s where Keane Law LLC comes in.
-Our attorneys have a particular focus on employment and insurance law, and that depth of knowledge gives us an edge in navigating complicated trucking cases.
+Our attorneys have a particular focus on insurance and employment law, and that depth of knowledge gives us an edge in navigating complicated trucking cases.

 You can try to negotiate with the insurance company on your own.
 And you may well succeed.
 Keane Law LLC will never take your case unless we believe your ultimate take-home share of your settlement will be greater if you hire us.
 With trucking cases, you are especially likely to benefit from the involvement of an attorney given the complexity of the issues and the potential severity of the injuries.